 The occasional treat will keep both your employees (if you have any) and your bank balance happy.
 Win-win!

-HMRC automatically allows a no questions asked deduction for the use of your home office which equates to £4 per week.
+HMRC automatically allows a no questions asked deduction for the use of your home office which equates to around £4 per week.
 This is to help towards everyday expenses like utility bills, council tax and rent (if applicable).
 This doesn’t, however, cover the cost of internet or phone (you will need to calculate these expenses proportionately).

 Top tip: If your home office is your primary place of work, use the flat rate expense scheme as a quick and easy way to claim back cash spent.